Wheels00/dog-phone/README.md

 # Approach thus far
 This may not be the best approach, but it's what I have thus far.

-- Waveshare Phone HAT is controlled by AT commands, with helper functions defined in phonelib.py (based on the [Waveshare demo code](https://www.waveshare.com/w/upload/2/29/SIM7600X-4G-HAT-Demo.7z))
 - Web app via [Flask](https://flask.palletsprojects.com/en/2.2.x/) and [Flask-WTF](https://flask-wtf.readthedocs.io/en/1.0.x/)
-  - Web app saves user preferences to json files in the storage folder
+  - Web app saves user config to json files in the storage folder
+- 'main' program
+  - reads user preferences from json files in the storage folder
+  - Monitors GPIO pin for button press
+  - Interacts with Waveshare Phone HAT by AT commands, with helper functions defined in phonelib.py (based on the [Waveshare demo code](https://www.waveshare.com/w/upload/2/29/SIM7600X-4G-HAT-Demo.7z))
+  - plays audio on speaker